savannaos/straight-skeletons/README.md

 ![alt text](https://i.imgur.com/smQPAgx.png)

 Once the polygon is created, the program will then display the process of the construction of the straight skeleton.
-This will show the lines being created as the edges the edges of the polygon move inward.
+This will show the lines being created as the edges of the polygon move inward.

 ![alt text](https://i.imgur.com/iDF0qJM.png)